 Strasbourg’s central location means that its demographic is quite diverse.
 And, as a result, there is a strong community of expats.

 From online forums to in-person meet-ups, there are endless resources for expats here.
-You can join a general expat community or one that is specific to your nationality.
+You can join a general expat community or one specific to your nationality.
 Either way, it’s a great way to build a local support network.

 I’ve, personally, taken advantage of this opportunity.
 It helped me build my support network and adapt to my life here in Strasbourg.